LazyVim/lazyvim.github.io/docs/plugins/index.md

-# Included Plugins
+# Base Plugins

-**LazyNvim** comes with some preconfigured plugins that are enabled by default.
-You don't need to do anything to set these up besides installing LazyNvim starter template.
-These are broken up into the following lua configuration files:

-- [Coding](./coding.md) - configures plugins that help general coding.
-E.g. snippets, autocompletion, language server protocol, etc.
+**LazyVim** provides a set of preconfigured plugins enabled by default.
+All you need to do to utilize these plugins is install the **LazyVim** starter template.

+- [Coding](./coding.md): faster coding with features such snippets, autocompletion, and more.
-- [Colorscheme](./colorscheme.md) - adds some default color schemes (tokyonight and catppuccin).
+- [Colorscheme](./colorscheme.md): default color schemes (**TokyoNight** and **Catppuccin**).
-- [Editor](./editor.md) - adds plugins that configure file explore, global search and replace, fuzzy finding, key binding seach, git integration, and highlighting.
+- [Editor](./editor.md): provides functionality like a file explorer, search and replace, fuzzy finding, git integration.
+- [Formatting](./formatting.md): Set up formatters using **conform.nvim**.
+- [Linting](./linting.md): Manage linters with the **nvim-lint** plugin.
-- [LSP](./lsp.md) - configures the Language Server Protocol tools and formatters.
+- [LSP](./lsp.md): configure the Language Server Protocol (LSP) client.
-- [TreeSitter](./treesitter.md) - configures plugins for syntax highlighting.
-- [UI](./ui.md) - configures plugins that affect the way that the nvim UI works.
-E.g. status lines, tabs, indentation lines, icons, and other UI components.
-- [Util](./util.md) - some util plugins for measuring startup time, handling session persistance, and general shared functionality
+- [TreeSitter](./treesitter.md): advanced syntax highlighting and plugins that use **Treesitter** parsers
+- [UI](./ui.md): Enhance the user interface with features such as status line, buffer line, indentation guides, dashboard, and icons.
+- [Util](./util.md): Contains utilities for session management, shared functionality, and other handy tools.

-See each of the above docs for information on the defaults for each set of plugins and how to override the options.
+For detailed information on the default configurations of each plugin set and instructions on customizing them, refer to the respective documentation linked above.